jonnyleealas/201-Reads/readings/class14.md

 ### Google Team
 This read was about working in a team.
 It talked about the differences of teams that work well together  and teams that don't work well together.
 What makes them different?
 #
 One difference is that groups tend to innovate faster.
-Make sense; more people more brains to deal with a probllem.
+Make sense; more people more brains to deal with a problem.
 #
-They used something called Project Aristotle to reasearch google work groups.
+They used something called Project Aristotle to research google work groups.
 Why did some succeed and why did some fail?
 They found a few things that pointed to a successful team.
-- Each memeber had equal opporunity to speak.
+- Each member had equal opportunity to speak.
 - They lifted each other up.
 - High average social sensitivity.
 - People need to feel that their ideas will not be ridiculed.